About this ebook

 Chapter One

-Marnie Brown sighed as she sat, arms embracing her knees, and waited for night to fall.
+Marnie Brown sighed as she sat, arms embracing her knees.
 The burning sun faded in the distant sky, its heat waning as it made its slow descent behind the hill.
-She waited, lingering as long as possible before she returned to her tent hidden in the tree line.
+She lingered, delaying as long as possible before she returned to her tent hidden in the tree line.

-And so, there she sat, alone on a hillside, watching the sunset and dreaming of a simpler world; a world where her problems were no more.
+So, she sat alone on a hillside, watching the sunset and dreaming of a simpler world.
 A chill began to set in, but still she sat there as the last slivers of sunlight vanished, and the final battle between day and night hung in the air.
-Still, she didn't move.
+Even when darkness had taken control, she didn't move.

-Marnie, sweetie, we're having hot cocoa by the fire if you want a mug?
+Marnie, sweetie, we're having hot chocolate by the fire if you want a mug?

-said Sheila, a kind woman who helped run the youth club.
-She was a much-needed parent figure to most of the children she cared for; a positive influence in a world filled with rejection and pain.
+A kind woman who helped run the youth club, Sheila was a much-needed parent figure to most of the children she cared for.
+Her guidance was a positive influence in a world filled with rejection and pain.
+Marnie was one of the luckier ones, but she soaked up Sheila’s support all the same.

 Okay.
 I’ll be there in a minute.